ESTS-Variants/varianTeX/docs/forauthors.md

 ### Step 1.
 Creating an Overleaf-account
-In a web browser of your choice, go to [https://overleaf.com/](https://overleaf.com) and click on *Register* in the upper right corner.
+In a web browser of your choice, visit [https://overleaf.com/](https://overleaf.com) and click on *Register* in the upper right corner.
 You have the option to log in with a social media-account, but we recommend you register with your email address.
 Once you have registered, you are taken to a welcome screen in which you can choose from three options: take a look at the templates, go to the LaTeX help guide or create a new project.
 We will be using a template that was specifically developed for authors of the *Variants* Journal.

 If you already know LaTeX and prefer to use your own (open source) software to compose your submission, you can also [download the source of our Variants For Authors template from GitHub](https://github.com/WoutDLN/Variants-For-Authors).